 Plant scientists have spent decades working to combat agricultural stressors from climate change by using genetic transformation techniques to improve the quality and yield of crops.
 One such crop is soybean, a major U.S. export, and one such technique is Agrobacterium-mediated genetic transformation, which includes the use of plant cell culture technologies to produce callus.
 Callus is a plant tissue similar to human stem cells and plays an important role in genetic transformation research.

-This project, by Tristan Laygan, Elysse Nioupin and Cindy Vu under the supervision of Abdul L. Khan, sought to establish a protocol for inducing soybean callus from key plant and seed parts, and its results have shed light on both optimal plant material sterilization techniques and optimal induction media recipes.
+This project, by Tristan Laygan, Elysse Nioupin and Cindy Vu was the audience choice award winning poster from the Spring 2025 Create@UH Showcase at the UH Sugar Land Campus.
+Under the supervision of Abdul L. Khan, assistant professor of biotechnology and Suhaib Ahmed, research assistant, the project sought to establish a protocol for inducing soybean callus from key plant and seed parts, and its results have shed light on both optimal plant material sterilization techniques and optimal induction media recipes.
 Future project directions include the creation of transgenic soybean plantlets from the initial callus, their growth into full plants and reacclimatizing to the environment, and assessment of transgene efficiency.